 - Choose the type of report you want to look at (see below for details on the report types).

-- Logs are best used to refer to raw logs showing who has been accessing the module and what they were doing on a particular day or now.
+- Logs are best used to refer to raw logs showing who has been accessing the module and what they were doing on a particular day or right now (Live logs).
 You can download the Log as an Excel document.

 - The Activity report is best used to check overall views of resources and activities.
 E.g. if you notice a particular resource or activity has had minimum activity and was last accessed two weeks ago you may want to send out a message via Latest News to all module participants notifying them to take part/view it.